 Home Grown Project

-Beginning in 2017, the Student Farm partnered with Master Gardeners’ Home Grown Project to provide vegetable plants for food bank clients to improve Food Security in Centre Co.
-The Student Farm helped provide the PSU greenhouse space to grow a variety of tomatoes and peppers for distribution at local Food Banks in Centre County.
+Beginning in 2017, the Student Farm partnered with Master Gardeners’ Home Grown Project to provide vegetable plants for food bank clients to improve food security in Centre County.
+The Student Farm provided the PSU greenhouse space and student labor to grow a variety of tomatoes and peppers for distribution at local Food Banks across Centre County.

-Each year, the project spans from March, with seed starting with Student Farm Club members, continuing through June for distribution.
+Each year, the project spans from March, with seed starting by Student Farm Club members and Master Gardeners, continuing through June for distribution.
 The project was expanded in 2018 to include growing more plants and distributing seedlings at more pantries.
 In 2019, we grew and distributed more than 700 seedlings!